micrology/prsm/doc/help.md

   <img src="/doc/images/BeforeClustering.png" width="600">

-  and here is the same map afterclustering by Style:
+  and here is the same map after clustering by Style:

    <img src="/doc/images/Clustered.png" width="600">

   Links to and from cluster factors are labelled with the number of links that they aggregate.

-  Clustering is done according to the values of  a clustering attribute - all factors with the same value for this attribute are joined into the same cluster.
-The Cluster pulldown menu offers as standard, Style (i.e. the factors' style as set in the factor tab) and Colour (i.e. the colour of the factors' backgrounds) as possible attributes with which to cluster.
+  Clustering is done according to the values of  the clustering attribute - all factors with the same value for this attribute are joined into the same cluster.
+The **Cluster** pulldown menu offers as standard, **Style** (i.e. the factors' style as set in the factor tab) and **Colour** (i.e. the colour of the factors' backgrounds) as possible attributes with which to cluster.
 In addition, bespoke attributes can be used by creating a new column in the Data View and giving each factor a value there (see the section on the [Data View](#data-view) for how to create attributes).
-These additional atributes are automatically added to Cluster pull-down menu when they are created.
+These additional attributes are automatically added to the Cluster pull-down menu when they are created.

-  Once the map has been clustered, a cluster factor can be 'unclustered' (its component factors revealed) by right (Control) clicking it, and reclustered by right (Control) clicking any of the component factors.
+  Once the map has been clustered, a cluster factor can be 'unclustered' (its component factors revealed) by right (Control) clicking it, and reclustered by right (CTRL) clicking any of the component factors.
 To uncluster the map as a whole, select None from the Cluster pull-down menu.

 ## Drawing Mode

-Switching 'Show drawing layer' ON reveals a group of buttons on the left that enable you to draw shapes, write text, and import images onto the network background.
+Switching 'Show drawing layer' ON reveals a group of buttons on the left that enables you to draw shapes, write text, and import images onto the network background.

 ![Drawing layer](/doc/images/drawingLayer.png)